Duduble: Pre Colonial Era

 The Duduble are a subclan of Hiraab and born to an Ajuran mother.

-The Duduble tribe were historically ruled by a powerful chief Caaqil Siyaad Qaasim known as Caaqil Dheryodhoobe under 250 years ago or 8 generations ago in the Nugaal area before famous wars and droughts compelled some to move south to Central Somalia and elsewhere.
+The Clan was historically ruled by the chief Caaqil Siyaad Qaasim known as Caaqil Dheryodhoobe under 300 years ago or 8 generations ago (late 1600s till late 1700s) in the Nugaal area before famous wars and droughts compelled some to move south to Central Somalia and elsewhere.

 Colonial and Independence Era

 According to Italian colonial accounts, the Duduble largely lived north west of Mogadishu and between the city and Merca to the south.

-In 1921, an Isaaq leader named Haji Muse Igarre, gave the Ugaas of Duduble approximately 10,000 rifles near Hobyo to fight Sultan Ali Yusuf Kenadid of the Sultanate of Hobyo.
-Former Governor of Ceel Buur District, Hussein A. Duale "Awil" recounted the story that was told to him years later by Duduble Sultan Farah Foodey:"We were not without fear and concern about the fight against Kenadid.
+According to the Hussein Duale Awil, an Isaaq former Ambassador and district governor in Mudug, in his book written after the Civil War of the 1990s, he states that in 1921 an Isaaq leader named Haji Muse Igarre, reportedly gave the Ugaas of Duduble (along with other clans) approximately 10,000 rifles near Hobyo to fight Sultan Ali Yusuf Kenadid of the Sultanate of Hobyo.
+Former Governor of Ceel Buur District of Mudug, Hussein A. Duale "Awil", recounted the story that was told to him years later by Duduble Sultan Farah Foodey:We were not without fear and concern about the fight against Kenadid.
 He had a large army and gave us a lot of trouble.
 Ina Igarre promised the chiefs and elders of Hawiye that if Kenadids army was stronger, they would help with their army.
 That promise encouraged us a lot, it took away our fear and anxiety...The war lasted for ten days.
 On the tenth day, the King and his army surrendered.
-We took the King and his family into their hands."
+We took the King and his family into their hands.